gildeb/MPU6050dmp20/README.md

 >>> mpu.calibrate()
 ```

-and wait till the offsets stabilize, or issue CTRL-C if one (more often gyro) oscillate.
+and wait untill the offsets stabilize, or issue CTRL-C if one (more often gyro) oscillate.

 You can now initialize the sensor with the correct values :